Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) occupies an interesting place in the world of machine learning algorithms~\cite{DBLP:journals/jair/KaelblingLM96}, in which models interact with the environment in a trial-and-error manner and learn the optimal policy by maximizing accumulated rewards, so as to reaching excellent decision-making performances~\cite{sutton2018reinforcement}.
-However, for traditional RL, it is a challenging problem to efficiently extract and represent features in complex high-dimensional state space.
-Deep Reinforcement Learning (DRL) has resolved this problem to some extent, by directly extracting features from high-dimensional raw input with the Deep Neural Networks (DNNs).
-Hence, DRL can be used to solve the decision-making problems of agents in complex tasks~\cite{mousavi2016deep}, such as recommendation systems~\cite{DBLP:conf/kdd/ZouXDS0Y19,DBLP:conf/nips/WarlopLM18}, games~\cite{DBLP:journals/nature/MnihKSRVBGRFOPB15,DBLP:journals/nature/VinyalsBCMDCCPE19}, and robotic control~\cite{DBLP:conf/icml/DuanCHSA16,DBLP:conf/icml/HaarnojaZAL18,DBLP:conf/iclr/HanDT20}.
+Reinforcement learning (RL) is staying at an increasingly important position in the research area of machine learning \cite{kaelbling1996reinforcement}, where agents interact with the environment in a trial-and-error manner and learn an optimal policy by maximizing accumulated rewards to reach excellent decision-making performance \cite{sutton2018reinforcement}.
+However, it is a general but challenging problem for all conventional RL algorithms to extract features from complex state space efficiently.
+With deep neural networks (DNNs) as powerful function approximators, deep reinforcement learning (DRL) has resolved this problem to some extent by directly learning a mapping from raw state space to action space and has been well applied on various applications, including recommendation systems~\cite{zou2019reinforcement,warlop2018fighting}, games~\cite{mnih2015human,vinyals2019grandmaster,DBLP:journals/corr/abs-2201-06257}, and robotic control~\cite{duan2016benchmarking,lillicrap2016continuous}, etc.

-Spiking Neural Network (SNN) is inspired by the biological brain, which is naturally the basic intelligent agent used for interactive reinforcement learning with the complex environment.
-Compared to DNNs with vanilla artificial neurons, SNN inherently transmits and computes information with dynamic spikes distributed over time~\cite{DBLP:journals/nn/Maass97}.
-The spike-based information encoding in SNN at both temporal and spatial dimensions will contribute to a more powerful state representation in RL~\cite{DBLP:journals/jssc/PainkrasPGTGPLBF13,DBLP:journals/micro/DaviesSLCCCDJIJ18}.

-There are two main categories of information encoding (rate and temporal types) at the input coding scale of SNN.
-Rate coding uses the firing rate of spike trains in a time window to encode information, where input real numbers are converted into spike trains with a frequency proportional to the input value~\cite{DBLP:journals/ficn/Diehl015,DBLP:conf/ijcai/ChengHX020}, and temporal coding encodes information with the relative timing of individual spikes, where input values are usually converted into spike trains with the precise time~\cite{gutig2014spike,DBLP:conf/icassp/ComsaFPGVA20,DBLP:conf/aaai/ZhangZZDC19,DBLP:conf/bica/SboevVRS18}.
-Besides that, population coding is special in integrating these two types.
-For example, each neuron in a population can generate spike trains with precise time and also contain a relation with other neurons (e.g., Gaussian receptive field) for better information encoding at a global scale \cite{DBLP:journals/tnn/BohtePK02,georgopoulos1986neuronal}.

-For the neuronal coding scale of SNN, there are various types of spiking neurons~\cite{gerstner2002spiking,tuckwell1988introduction}.
-The integrate-and-fire (IF) neuron is the simplest neuron type.
-It fires when the membrane potential exceeds the firing threshold and the potential is then reset as a predefined resting membrane potential~\cite{DBLP:journals/corr/abs-2008-03658}.
-Another leaky integrate-and-fire (LIF) neuron allows the membrane potential to keep shrinking over time by introducing a leak factor~\cite{gerstner2002spiking}.
-They are commonly used as standard 1st-order neurons.
-Moreover, the Izhikevich neuron with 2nd-order equations of membrane potential is proposed, which can better represent the complex neuron dynamics, but requires some predefined hyper-parameters~\cite{DBLP:journals/tnn/Izhikevich03}.